This website uses cookies to help you browse on the website/ web. By using the website you agree on our policy on cookies.

 If you are unable to avoid getting a fine, then it may be possible for you to dispute it.
 Although it is unlikely, errors can occur, so if you get fined, remember to check all the details before paying.

-Below are common legal defences for speeding fines:
+Below are common legal defenses for speeding fines:

-- If significant details of the alleged speeding offence are incorrect, (ie your name, nature, time and location) you may be able to dispute the ticket
+- If significant details of the alleged speeding offense are incorrect, (ie your name, nature, time, and location) you may be able to dispute the ticket.

-- The driver who allegedly committed the speeding offence wasn’t driving at the time
+- The driver who allegedly committed the speeding offense wasn’t driving at the time.

 - If the road you were caught speeding on was absent of signs notifying you of speed limits.